What You Need to Know About Real Estate Sales Agent

 - Land Agent

-There were about 348,800 jobs for Real Estate Sales Agent in 2016 (in the United States).
+In 2016, there was an estimated number of 348,800 jobs in the United States for Real Estate Sales Agent.
 New jobs are being produced at a rate of 5.8% which is above the national average.
 The Bureau of Labor Statistics predicts 20,200 new jobs for Real Estate Sales Agent by 2026.
 The BLS estimates 34,400 yearly job openings in this field.

 The states with the most job growth for Real Estate Sales Agent are Utah, Idaho, and Colorado.
 Watch out if you plan on working in West Virginia, Vermont, or Maine.
 These states have the worst job growth for this type of profession.